Disability Income Insurance - acp

 How New York Life Obtains Information and Underwrites Your Request for the ACP Member Disability Income Insurance

 Information regarding insurability will be treated as confidential.
-In considering your request for insurance, we will rely on the medical information you provide, and on the information you authorize us to obtain from your physician, other medical practitioners and facilities, other insurance companies to which you have applied for insurance and MIB, Inc. (formerly known as Medical Information Bureau).
+In considering your request for insurance, we will rely on the medical information you provide, and on the information you authorize us to obtain from your physician, other medical practitioners and facilities, other insurance companies to which you have applied for insurance and MIB, LLC. (formerly known as Medical Information Bureau).
 MIB and other insurance companies may also furnish New York Life, its subsidiaries or the plan administrator with non-medical information (such as driving records, past convictions, hazardous sport or aviation activity, use of alcohol or drugs, and other application for insurance).
 The information provided may include information that may predate the time frame stated on the medical questions section, if any, on this application.
 This information may be used during the underwriting and claims processes, where permitted by law.